Sue Barker

-Barker started working for the BBC as a tennis presenter in 1993, and the following year began to present coverage of the Wimbledon tennis championships; she stepped down from this role after the 2022 Wimbledon Championships.
-Barker was a former presenter of A Question of Sport.
+Barker started working for the BBC as a tennis presenter in 1993 and, the following year, began to present coverage of the Wimbledon tennis championships; she held this role until 2022.
+In addition, Barker fronted coverage of other major sporting occasions and sports for the BBC, including Olympic and Commonwealth Games, athletics and horse racing.
+Barker is also a former presenter of A Question of Sport, Grandstand and BBC Sports Personality of the Year.

 Early life

-Barker was born on 19 April 1956 and raised in Paignton, Devon, and educated at a convent school.
+Barker was born on 19 April 1956, raised in Paignton, Devon, and educated at a convent school.
 In 1966, aged 10, she was picked out as the second of two girls who were to receive tennis coaching from Arthur Roberts, who had coached Angela Mortimer to three Grand Slam titles.

 Roberts continued coaching her beyond the selection prize commitment, charging only £1/session to allow her development to continue.
 Barker's forehand was her strongest and most admired weapon throughout her career, with Roberts describing it as "especially potent".

 Advised as a teenager by a visiting LTA coach to change her forehand, Roberts told her not to and he later resigned from the LTA Coaches Association in protest at the advice.
 Roberts later entered Barker into tournaments on the continent, providing her with a one-way ticket there and telling her to "earn your ticket home".
 Roberts remained Barker's mentor throughout her career.